drupalprojects/course/README.txt

 * Allows any content-type to be used as an e-learning course, containing any number of graded or ungraded course objects.
 * Course object API to define learning objects to be added to a workflow
-    * Built in support for Drupal nodes to be part of a course requirement workflow
+    * Built in support for Drupal nodes to be part of a course object workflow.
     * Built in support for several course objects (see Getting started)
     * Extensible to allow other content/assessments or non-Drupal (external) objects to be delivered and tracked